 Where You Can Get a Bokashi Bin

 If you would prefer to buy the complete Bokashi system, you can get it online from Biome.
 (This is an affiliate link, so if you buy from them, I get a small commission at no extra cost to you).
-They also sell the bran separate.
+They also sell the bran separately.

 Or you can pick up a system from your local hardware mega-store.